Prelude FLNG: Construction

-Subsea equipment is being built by FMC Technologies, and Emerson is the main supplier of automation systems and uninterruptible power supply systems.
+Subsea equipment was built by FMC Technologies, and Emerson is the main supplier of automation systems and uninterruptible power supply systems.
 By July 2015, all 14 gas plant modules were installed.

 Cost and funding

 Prelude FLNG was approved for funding by Shell in 2011.

 Analyst estimates in 2013 for the cost of the vessel were between US$10.8 to $12.6 billion.
 Shell estimated in 2014 that the project would cost up to US$3.5 billion per million tons of production capacity.
 Competitive pressures from an increase in the long-term production capabilities of North American gas fields due to hydraulic fracturing technologies and increasing Russian export capabilities may reduce the actual profitability of the venture from what was anticipated in 2011.
-In 2021 the WAToday news website reported that it was believed that the ship had cost at least US$17.5 billion, though Shell has never confirmed the actual cost.
+In 2021, the WAToday news website reported that it was believed that the ship had cost at least US$17.5 billion, though Shell has never confirmed the actual cost.